Scuba Gear

 started diving I'd been loosing quite a bit

-of weight of late through a change in my diet and exercise regime.)
+of weight through a change in my diet and exercise regime.)

 However, on the Wednesday of the week between my two